Programme Specification: Part IA Chemistry

 Courses of Preparation

-Essential: A Level Chemistry or equivalent (A Level Mathematics is essential if you plan to continue to Part IB Chemistry).
+Essential: A Level Chemistry or equivalent (A Level Mathematics is essential for Chemistry A in Part IB).

 Highly desirable: AS or A Level Mathematics.